postmates/configurable-hpa/README.md

 kubectl delete deploy/my-load-generator deploy/chpa-example
 ```

+## Investigate problems

+There're two places where you can check problems with your CHPA:

+- CHPA object itself.
+It contains "Events" and "Conditions" that are filled by the CHPA controller.
+In case of any problem with the CHPA you should check these fields.

+    kubectl describe chpas.autoscalers.postmates.com chpa-example1

+- CHPA controller logs.
+The logs may contain information about controller problems (couldn't connect to the server, etc)

+    stern -n kube-system configurable-hpa

 # Development

 To perform development you have to store the sources on the following path